pchahal/ClothSimulation/README.md

 # ClothSimulation

 The Cloth draping simulation was a project I did for my 4th year computer graphics class.
 Below are some screen shots as well as the paper describing in detail how the simulation works.

-About the Program

-The Cloth draping simulation was a project I did for my 4th year computer graphics class.
-Below are some screen shots as well as the paper describing in detail how the simulation works.

-How to Use the Program
+# How to Use the Program

 The program is very easy to use.
 Under display the user can change display properties to control how rendering attributes, such as lights, camera position and drawing modes.
 The display of vertex/mass and springs of the cloth can be individually toggled as well.